One of the first things we advocate entrepreneurs to do when they legally incorporate their business entity, is to open a business banking account.

 Other employees may also think it is an unfair perk they do not get to enjoy, and hence become unhappy employees.

-Corporate credit cards typically offer business benefits, such as making your accounts easier to manage, better track expenses and put the liability of the expenses on the company.
+Corporate credit cards typically offer business benefits, such as making your accounts easier to manage, better tracking of expenses and putting the liability of the expenses on the company.
+This may include integration with existing accounting software such as Xero.

 Work Out A Balance Between Convenience And Benefits